MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy to the cloud for VS.md

 :::image type="content" source="../assets/images/deploy-teams-app-cloud-vs/vs-deploy-preview-teams.png" alt-text="Preview app in teams":::

 > [!NOTE]
-> You can choose to use Zip App package option to generate Teams app package first, then upload to Teams client.
-Then you can preview your app in Teams client.
-This is the other way to preview app in web browser from the preview option in Teams.
+> First choose Zip App package option to generate Teams app package, then upload to Teams client.
+You can now preview your app in Teams client.
+This is the other way to preview your app in the web browser from preview option in Teams.

 ## See also